SC- Strength and Conditioning

 SC 121 Theory and Practical Application of Skill-Related Fitness (3)

 Examines the scientific theory and practical application of the skill related components of physical fitness (i.e. agility, coordination, balance, reaction time, and speed).
-Topics will include recent trends and a multi-component approaches to teaching and coaching weight room technique and various other skills in strength and conditioning.
+Topics will include recent trends and a multi-component approach to teaching and coaching weight room technique and various other skills in strength and conditioning.
 (Does not count toward the KIN major.)
 (Students who received credit for EXSC 121 may not also receive credit for KIN 121.)

 SC 293 Practicum in Strength and Conditioning I (3)